 Interest on the senior secured revolving credit facility of the Amended Credit Agreement is equal to either a Domestic Rate option or LIBOR option, at the Company's election.
-As of the Closing Date, (a) the Domestic Rate option is the highest of (1) the base commercial lending rate of PNC Bank, National Association, as publicly announced, (2) the sum of the federal funds open rate plus 0.5% and (3) the sum of the daily LIBOR rate is offered, ascertainable and not unlawful plus an interest margin of 0.5%; and (b) the LIBOR Rate option is the rate that applies for the applicable interest period on the Bloomberg page BBAMI (or such other substitute page or alternate source as agreed) plus an interest margin of 1.5%.
-After the date on which a borrowing base certificate is required to be delivered under Section 9.2 of the Amended Credit Agreement (commencing with the fiscal quarter ended September 30, 2019, the "Adjustment Date"), the

-Domestic Rate option will be the Domestic Rate plus an interest margin ranging between 0.5% and 1.0% and the LIBOR Rate option will be the LIBOR Rate plus an interest margin ranging between 1.5% and 2.0%, in each case, depending on the quarterly average undrawn availability on the Amended Credit Agreement.
+As of the Closing Date, (a) the Domestic Rate option is the highest of (1) the base commercial lending rate of PNC Bank, National Association, as publicly announced, (2) the sum of the federal funds open rate plus 0.5% and (3) the sum of the daily LIBOR rate plus 1.0%, so long as a daily LIBOR rate is offered, ascertainable and not unlawful plus an interest margin of 0.5%; and (b) the LIBOR Rate option is the rate that applies for the applicable interest period on the Bloomberg page BBAMI (or such other substitute page or alternate source as agreed) plus an interest margin of 1.5%.
+After the date on which a borrowing base certificate is required to be delivered under Section 9.2 of the Amended Credit Agreement (commencing with the fiscal quarter ended September 30, 2019, the "Adjustment Date"), the Domestic Rate option will be the Domestic Rate plus an interest margin ranging between 0.5% and 1.0% and the LIBOR Rate option will be the LIBOR Rate plus an interest margin ranging between 1.5% and 2.0%, in each case, depending on the quarterly average undrawn availability on the Amended Credit Agreement.

-As of December 31, 2019, the Company had no borrowings on the revolver, \$35,779 of letters of credit outstanding and \$163,729 of availability under the Amended Credit Agreement.
-The availability under the Amended Credit Agreement is suppressed by \$492 as of December 31, 2019 as a result of certain limitations set forth in the Amended Credit Agreement.
+The Company had no borrowings on the revolver, \$36,407 and \$35,779 of letters of credit outstanding and \$163,231 and \$163,729 of availability under the Amended Credit Agreement as of December 31, 2020 and 2019, respectively.
+The availability under the Amended Credit Agreement is suppressed by \$362 and \$492 as of December 31, 2020 and 2019, respectively, as a result of certain limitations set forth in the Amended Credit Agreement.